freeman-lab/pim/README.md

 ## API

 ####`init`
-Initialize a package by answering some questions, will create the appropriate `setup.py` file inside your package.
+Initialize a package by answering some questions, will create the appropriate `setup.py` file.

 ####`publish`
 Publish the package to PyPi.
 Will deal with any one-time configuration if neccessary.